 You may have obtained information about abuse in a number of ways.
 The child may have disclosed information directly to you, another child or adult may have given you information about an abusive or suspected abusive act, or you may have witnessed injuries to a child.
+It may also be that the child has made an allegation of abuse against you 'You hit me!'.
 No matter how you have received the information you cannot keep any such allegation or concern to yourself.
+Report it straight away.